-- 12. Normally, carpet may be vacuumed and used almost immediately. - 13.
+- 11. Watch for soiling of the bonnet.
+Dirty bonnets only redistribute the dirt over the carpet.
+If one side of the bonnet gets dirty, it may be turned over once to use the clean side prior to laundering. - 12.
+Normally, carpet can be vacuumed and used almost immediately. - 13.
 Clean and dry all equipment and return them to storage.